BlueTeamNinja/blueteamninja.github.io/_posts/2020-01-25-Investigating-Stolen-Credentials.md

 ## Move to the Ugly Words

 My next favourite tool in hunting for credential abuse is the useragent string.
-Of course it is easy to fake, but you have to do a lot of work to fake the 'footprint' of a user.
-The more you log, the more this is true.
-What makes this nice, is that big ugly user agent strings actually work in your favour instead of parsing them out.
+I realize how easy it is to fake an agent string, but it is a LOT of work to fake a historical useragent 'footprint' of a user.
+As always, the more data you have the more value your data has.
+It is very true in this case.
+Conveniently, this works WAY better with unparsed useragent strings.
+Leave those big ugly versions and character strings all together for this search - it will make anomalies stand out even more than usual.

-Take this login of stolen credential:
+Here is a sneaky login using a stolen credential:
 ![](2020-01-24-17-40-21.png)

 ## Nope.
 Never.
 Not from a windows box.